finanalyst/raku-pod-render/RenderPod.md

 # Custom Pod and Template
 Standard Pod allows for Pod::Blocks to be named and configuration data provided.
 This allows us to leverage the standard syntax to allow for non-standard blocks and templates.

+If a class needs to be added to Pod Block, say a specific paragraph, then the following can be put in a pod file

+# para

+Paragraph texts

+The 'para' template needs to be changed (either on the fly or at instantiation)

+para => '<p{{# class }} class="{{ class }}">{{{ contents }}</p>'

-For example, the HTML module adds the `Image` custom block and provides the `image` template.
-(In keeping with other named blocks, _Title_ case may be conventionally used for the block name and _Lower_ case is required for the template.
+A completely new block can be created.
+For example, the HTML module adds the `Image` custom block by default, and provides the `image` template.
+(In keeping with other named blocks, _Title_ case may be conventionally used for the block name but _Lower_ case is required for the template.
+Note the _Upper_ case (all letters) is reserved for descriptors that are added (in HTML) as meta data.

 Suppose we wish to have a diagram block with a source and to assign classes to it.
 We want the HTML container to be `figure`.